codefionn/pfederc/README.md

 # pfederc

 *pfederc* (Passau Feder compiler) is a program for managing and compiling Feder source code.
-Written in Standard C++14 and using LLVM.
+Written in Standard C++14 and using LLVM8.
 This project doesn't specify a Feder standard library.

 *Passau is a city in Bavaria, Germany*.